WoSIS - Contributing institutions and experts

 All data shared with us are first stored 'as is' in the ISRIC Data Repository.
 Subsequently, the profile data are quality-assessed and standardised using consistent WoSIS procedures.
 Ultimately, the licence specified by the various data providers will determine how ISRIC may share the standardised data with you.
 There are two options for this as described below:

-A) The standardised data are made freely available to the international community (i.e. geo-locations may be shown).
+A) The standardised data are made freely available to the international community (i.e. geo-locations may be shown; distributed via 'wosis-latest').

-B) The standardised data are NOT made available to the international community (i.e. geo-locations may not be shown).
-In this case, in accord with the licences specified by the data providers, the standardised data may only be used for producing SoilGrids visualisations; the latter are made freely available to the international community.
+B) The standardised data themselves are NOT made available to the international community (e.g. geo-locations may not be shown).
+In this case, in accord with the licences specified by the data providers, the standardised point data may only be used by ISRIC (WDC-Soils) for producing SoilGrids and similar products (i.e. output as a result of advanced data processing); the latter 'derived-products' are made freely available to the international community.

-For category A, the shared data sets are broadly grouped by continent.
-In case of compilations, the names of the contributing organisations/individuals may be found in the technical reports that accompany the various data sets.
+In this category, the source data sets are broadly grouped by continent.
+For many source datasets, in particular compilations, the names of the contributing organisations/individuals may be found in the technical reports that accompany the various data sets.

 - Burkina Faso, a selection of topsoil data for a 580 km2 watershed in SW Burkina Faso (url).